MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/foundation-blueprint.md

 > [!div class="nextstepaction"]
 > [Deploy the blueprint sample](/azure/governance/blueprints/samples/caf-foundation/deploy)

-## Design principles

-This implementation option provides an opinionated approach to the common design areas shared by all Azure landing zones.
-For technical details, see the [Assumptions](#assumptions) section.

 ### Deployment options

 This implementation option deploys a minimum viable product (MVP) to serve as the foundation for your governance disciplines.
 The team will follow a modular refactoring-based approach to mature the governance disciplines using the [Govern methodology](../../govern/index.md).

+## Design areas

+This implementation option provides an opinionated approach to the common design areas shared by all Azure landing zones.
+For technical details, see the [Assumptions](#assumptions) section.

 ### Azure billing and Active Directory tenant